agardnerIT/site/_posts/2019/2019-03-19-assured-host-groups-autonomous-monitoring.md

 This script is going to:

 - Check whether the OneAgent is installed.
-- If it isn’t installed, lookup the `HOST_GROUP` value from the JSON and install the agent.
-If the JSON does not contain a `HOST_GROUP` value, fallback to a default.
+- If it isn’t installed, lookup the host group value from the JSON and install the agent.
+If the JSON does not contain a host group value, fallback to a default.
-- If it is installed, check the current `HOST_GROUP` value against the JSON definition.
+- If it is installed, check the current host group value against the JSON definition.
 If the JSON is different, reconfigure the agent and restart the OneAgent.
 - Remember to replace `***` with your own tenant ID and API Key.

 {% raw %}